SlotkinLab/slotkinlab.github.io/_pages/research.md

 #### Research Topic #2 – How We Can Control Transposable Elements As Tools For Genome Engineering

-After more than a decade of elucidating how cells control TEs, we have learned how we can control TE activity.
-This includes the engineering of the timing of transposition, the location of transposition and the DNA cargo that the TE delivers to the new location.
-We have combined TEs with gene editing tools such as CRISPR/Cas and Cre/Lox to create new tools to manipulate plant genomes.
+After more than a decade of elucidating how cells control TEs, we have learned how we can control TE activity within plant cells.
+This includes the control of the timing of transposition, the location of TE insertion and the DNA cargo that the TE delivers to the targeted site.
+We have combined TEs with gene editing tools such as CRISPR-Cas and Cre/Lox to create new tools to manipulate plant genomes.
 This is a use-inspired synthetic biology project to create proof-of-principle demonstrations of new technology, and then translate these discoveries into important crops that need new tools.
-See the details in this [preprint](https://www.researchsquare.com/article/rs-2679086/v1).

 *************************************************************************************************

-See our [Publications](/publications/), [Press](/press/) and [Resources](/tools-resources) pages for links to our research articles, while these five Review / Commentary articles below are good representations of our opinions and viewpoints:
+See our [Publications](/publications/), [Press](/press/) and [Resources](/tools-resources) pages for links to our research articles, while the Review / Commentary articles below are good representations of our opinions and viewpoints:

+Gilbertson, L., Puchta, H., Slotkin, R.K.
+(2025) [The future of genome engineering in plants](https://www.nature.com/articles/s41477-025-01956-4) Nature Plants 11, 680-685.

+Liu, P., Cuerda-Gil, D., Shahid, S., Slotkin, R.K.
+(2022) [The epigenetic control of the transposable element lifecycle in plant genomes and beyond](https://www.annualreviews.org/content/journals/10.1146/annurev-genet-072920-015534) Annual Review of Genetics 56, 63-87.

 Hung, Y.-H., Slotkin, R.K.
 (2021).
 [The initiation of RNA interference (RNAi) in plants.](https://www.sciencedirect.com/science/article/pii/S1369526621000145) Current Opinion in Plant Biology 61, 102014.